JPMorgan: How It Can Go Higher

 - On a bearish break of $98.50, there are likely to be a number of sell orders in this zone.
 The sell orders, if triggered will likely exacerbate the move lower and possibly push the stock to $97 and a break of $97 could push JPM back to $95.

-- Again, any break higher must have fundamentals behind it and these fundamentals include economic, JPM's financial performance, and rising Treasury yields.
+- Again, any break higher must have fundamentals behind it, and these fundamentals include economic, JPM's financial performance, and rising Treasury yields.

 Takeaways: